By Leonard Mehlmauer, ND

 There are many maps on the body: the skin, the hands and feet, the nails, the pulses, and so on.
 Physicians depend on the eyes—an easily visible natural body map—to provide vital health data.
 As a direct extension of the brain, the eyes are a very direct representation of bodily conditions via the nervous system.
 The scleras connect immediately to the brain’s dura mater.
 Theoretically, other systems also express data via the scleras: the endocrine, lymphatic and cardiovascular systems seem to be showing us data thru sclera markings.

-visible sclera is an almond-shaped white area that surrounds the irises (which are the colored portion surrounding the pupils).
+The sclera is the tuff, white coating that covers at least 5/6ths of the eye, along with its transparent extension, the cornea, at the front of the eyes.
+The visible sclera is an almond-shaped white area that surrounds the irises (which are the colored portion surrounding the pupils).
 The markings that we see there can be many and varied, depending on bodily conditions.
 We can define Sclerology, then, as the science and art of the various markings and colorings in the whites of the eyes as determining health.

-By one eyewitness count (you should forgive the pun!), the late, great Howard Hughes actually had his eyes viewed by a practitioner in Mexico.
-After the exam, the amazed Hughes told his Mexican friends that someday a device would scan the eyes for data and provide us with a full pathology readout plus Rx recommendations—and that this would be the future of medicine!
-And that was in 1947!
+By one eyewitness count (you should forgive the pun!), the late, great Howard Hughes actually had his eyes viewed by a practitioner in

 Cartography